UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

 ```cmd
 # install dependances

 npm i or npm install

 # run app

 npm run start
 ```

 # Create application in azure active directory

-This is the step to create application in azure active directory
+This is the step to create application in azure active directory :

 - Authentication into azure portal with microsoft account

 - In front of you click on icon `Azure active directory`

-- In the left side bar choose the `app registration`
+- In the left sidebar choose the `app registration`

 - In front of you click on `new registration`